-A distinguished panel of New York co-op/condo attorneys provide case summaries and takeaways of recent NY co-op/condo decisions — analyzing what happened and why.
-Subscribers receive a monthly newsletter of all cases added to the database the previous month.Take a Test Drive for $1
+A distinguished panel of New York co-op/condo attorneys analyze recent NY co-op/condo decisions.
+Subscribers receive a monthly PDF Digest of these case summaries and takeaways, an Advance Sheet of co-op/condo court cases recently decided, and access to the searchable Tracker database.Take a Test Drive for $1

 Addressing the specific and unique needs of today’s niche community of New York's co-op and condo professionals, Case Law Tracker does the heavy lifting—combing through and drawing out the cases most relevant to your needs.

-Focusing only on co-op and condo cases, practicing attorneys in this field prepare summaries of each case—helping you understand what the case is about so you can quickly determine if it benefits you.
+Focusing only on co-op and condo cases, practicing attorneys in this field prepare case summaries and useful takeaways - helping you understand what the case is about so you can quickly determine if it benefits you.

 Our Quick View feature enables you to instantly determine if the case is relevant to your needs and provides you with a fast click to the full details of the case including judges, case history, as well as an active slip op link to related court documents.

 A pdf Digest of all co-op/condo cases added to the database is emailed monthly to you.
 Plus, to keep you up to date on what the courts have most recently decided, you'll receive, monthly, an Advance Sheet with case names, decision and docket links, judges, and brief decision excerpts.

 Speeding you to exactly what you need, our robust search offers: a simple quick search; dropdown menus to refine that search; and powerful filtering capability that lets you drill down even further by court, judge, residence, tag, and date.

 Our experienced advisory committee, comprised of industry-specific experts who truly understand the issues that matter to you, write the case summaries.
 They know what you need to know and help you get to that information as quickly and easily as possible.